Bizzle-Dapp/Bizzle-Dapp/README.md

 ## 👋 Ahoy!

-<p>This is personal GitHub - essentially a dumping ground of mock projects, playgrounds and tests of concepts.<p/>
+<p>This is my personal GitHub - a glorious dumping ground of mock projects, playgrounds and tests of concepts.<p/>

 ## My stack is primarily: